 The third island of Sheridan was barely big enough to hold an airstrip.
-Only a few people stepped off the plane, and half just wandered gift-shops to stretch their legs as the plane refueled.
-Jay joined just five others waiting to pass through customs.
+Only a few people stepped off the plane, and half just wandered gift-shops as the plane refueled.
+Jay joined only five others waiting to pass through customs.

 In the same corridor was a security checkpoint for departures.
 Security personnel led dogs on taut leashes around luggage leaving the islands.
 Jay knew the dogs sniffed for crickets and centipedes, because a sign said so in ten languages.
 For the illiterate a cricket-and-centipede icon was crossed out in a red circle.